 (1) The hypothetical value of the options as of their date of grant is equal to the fair value of the options on the grant date used to determine the compensation expense under SFAS 123(R) associated with the grant in the Company's financial statements and has been calculated using the Black-Scholes valuation model.
-The valuations were based upon the assumptions discussed in "Note 2 - Stock-Based Compensation," to the Consolidated Financial Statements of Molina Healthcare, Inc. as filed with the SEC on Form 10-Q on May 10, 2006.
+The valuations were based upon the assumptions discussed in "Note 2 - Stock-Based Compensation," to the Consolidated Financial Statements of Molina Healthcare, Inc. as filed with the SEC on Form 10-Q on May 7, 2007.
 It should be noted that this model is only one of the methods available for valuing options, and the Company's use of the model should not be interpreted as a prediction as to the actual value that may be realized on the options.
 The actual value of the options may be significantly different, and the value actually realized, if any, will depend upon the excess of the market value of the common stock over the option exercise price at the time of exercise.

-The following table provides information with respect to outstanding stock options held by the named executive officers as of the end of the fiscal year 2006.
+The following table provides information with respect to outstanding stock options and restricted stock awards held by the named executive officers as of the end of the fiscal year 2007.
+The market value of restricted stock awards is computed using our closing stock price on December 31, 2007, of \$38.70.